Best Soundproof Underlayment For Carpet, Laminate or Hardwood Floor

 1. Feather Step 3-in-1 Silent Vapor Barrier Flooring Underlayment

 This Feather Step underlayment is a great way to begin this list!
-The product comes in a roll that’s big enough to cover a surface of 100 square feet.
+The product comes in a bundle of 10 rolls that’s big enough to cover a surface of 1000 square feet.
 I wasn’t able to find out what the base material of this product was.
 However, if I had to guess, I’d say that it’s rubberized foam.

 The material consists of a black rubberized cushion on one side and silver foil-like vapor barrier on the other.
 The whole thing is about 2mm or 0.08 inches thick.
 It has small strips of adhesive on the side, which you’re supposed to use to attach pieces together.